premAI-io/state-of-open-source-ai/mlops-engines.md

 * Python, is inherently slow compared to compiled languages like C++
 * The developer-friendly syntax and vast array of libraries have put Python in the spotlight, but when it comes to sheer performance it falls behind many other languages
-* To compensate for its performance many inferencing servers convert the Python code into an optimized module.
-For example, Nvidia's [Triton Inference Server](https://developer.nvidia.com/triton-inference-server) can take a Pytorch model and compile it into [TensorRT](https://developer.nvidia.com/tensorrt-getting-started), which has a much higher performance than native Pytorch
+* To compensate for its performance many inferencing servers convert the Python code into an optimised module.
+For example, Nvidia's [Triton Inference Server](https://developer.nvidia.com/triton-inference-server) can take a PyTorch model and compile it into [TensorRT](https://developer.nvidia.com/tensorrt-getting-started), which has a much higher performance than native PyTorch
-* Similarly, https://github.com/ggerganov/llama.cpp optimizes the LLaMA inference code to run in raw C++.
-Using this optimization, people can run a large language model on their laptops without a dedicated GPU.
+* Similarly, https://github.com/ggerganov/llama.cpp optimises the LLaMA inference code to run in raw C++.
+Using this optimisation, people can run a large language model on their laptops without a dedicated GPU.

 ### Larger inputs

 * Not only do LLMs have billions of parameters, but they perform millions of mathematical calculations for each inference
 * To do these massive calculations in a timely manner, GPUs are required to help speed up the process.
 GPUs have much more memory bandwidth and processing power compared to a CPU which is why they are in such high demand when it comes to running large language models.

-## LLM Inference Optimizers
+## LLM Inference Optimisers

 The previous section explained why LLM inferencing is so difficult.
-In this section we'll look at some  open-source optimizers that can help make inferencing faster and easier.
+In this section we'll look at some  open-source optimisers that can help make inferencing faster and easier.

 ### Nvidia Triton Inference Server